hexindai/bcbc/README.md

 Available Commands:
-  help        Help about any command list        List all bank cardbins search      Search bankcard info serve       Start a http bankcard info server
+  help        Help about any command list        List all bank card BINs search      Search bankcard info serve       Serve as a http server version     Print version and exit

 Flags:
   -h, --help   help for bcbc